Plazarama/plazarama.github.io/_posts/2015-10-20-background-technology-II.md

 	"theme": "Spacegray.sublime-theme",
   	"color_scheme": "Packages/Theme - Spacegray/base16-ocean.dark.tmTheme"

 This is a JSON file so remember to correctly add the commas at the end of each sentence (less the last one) or it won't work.
+Restart Sublime and you have it.